hieuvp/learning-kubernetes/05-helm/README.md

 ## Installing a Local Kubernetes Cluster with Helm

+## IBM - Installing Helm on IBM Cloud Kubernetes Service

 ## Building Helm Charts

+## IBM - I just want to deploy!

 ## Customizing Charts with Helm Templates

+## IBM - I need to change but want none of the hassle

 ## Managing Dependencies

+## IBM - Keeping track of the deployed application

 ## Using Existing Helm Charts

-## Installing Helm on IBM Cloud Kubernetes Service

-## I just want to deploy!

-## I need to change but want none of the hassle

-## Keeping track of the deployed application

-## I like sharing
+## IBM - I like sharing

 ## References